 What is SMS Compliance?

 SMS compliance means following legal and regulatory standards for business text messaging.
-These regulations protect consumers from unwanted messages, ensuring responsible and privacy-conscious use of SMS.
+These regulations protect consumers from unwanted messages, securing responsible and privacy-conscious use of SMS.

 Compliance involves adhering to guidelines set by regulatory bodies, such as obtaining proper consent from recipients, providing clear opt-out options, and following specific content and timing rules.
 Meeting these standards helps businesses ensure their SMS practices are legal and respectful of consumer rights.